nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # VendorVault User Guide

 VendorVault is a **desktop app for managing supplier contact information and deliveries, optimized for use via a Command Line Interface** (CLI).
 If you can type fast, VendorVault can get your contact management tasks done faster than traditional GUI apps.
-VendorVault is targeted at small convenience/grocery stores.
+VendorVault specifically targets small convenience/grocery stores and aims to help them achieve higher efficiency!

 ---